department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/content-team-processes/annual-content-ia-accessibility-audit/2023-audit/disability-content/disability-eligibility.md

 ## https://www.va.gov/disability/eligibility/

 ### URL
-- [ ] URL follows VA.gov URL standards
+- [X] URL follows VA.gov URL standards
-- [ ] URL correctly represents the placement of the page in the IA of the site
+- [X] URL correctly represents the placement of the page in the IA of the site
-- [ ] URL includes primary keyword and aligns with the H1
+- [X] URL includes primary keyword and aligns with the H1

 ### Breadcrumb

-- [Y] The page displays a breadcrumb
+- [X] The page displays a breadcrumb
-- [Y] The breadcrumb represents the same hierarchy as the URL
+- [X] The breadcrumb represents the same hierarchy as the URL
-- [N] The breadcrumb segments match the H1 of the pages in the navigation path exactly
+- [ ] The breadcrumb segments match the H1 of the pages in the navigation path exactly **Note:** Breadcrumb and H1 don't match exactly - issue added to backlog notes**

-- [NA] **If the page is translated,** the translated segments of the breadcrumb have appropriate tags
+- [ ] **If the page is translated,** the translated segments of the breadcrumb have appropriate tags

 ### Secondary navigation (where applicable)